hindu-comm/weblogs/manasataramgini/2015/11/2015-11-25_a-geopolitical-round-up-last-week-of-nov-2015.md

 ally and civilizational guide the agravātula-s, and their dear friends from the hellhole of Saud.
 They hoped that the Rus fearing the loss of Syria, their conduit to West Asia, would intervene.
-Their objective was to catch the Rus in a quagmire with the marūnmatta-s and destroy them, even as they had done in the Afghan war.
+Their objective was to catchthe Rus in a quagmire with the marūnmatta-s and destroythem, even as they had done in the Afghan war.
 The Rus indeed responded and their swift action seemed to put both the Khalifa and other Mohammedan terrorists backed by the Anglosphere on the retreat.
 But the Anglosphere